Kollibri/angular-esri-map-toc/README.md

 # angular-esri-map-toc
-A table of contents directive for use as a plugin to the angular-seri-map-toc library.
+A table of contents directive for use as a plugin to the angular-esri-map library.